 1. Do your research

-As mentioned, lenders can provide loans for things like starting a business, growing a business, operational costs, and even providing a safety net.
+As mentioned, lenders can provide loans for things like starting a new business, growing a business, operational costs, and even providing a safety net.
 It’s important that you research what loan is best for your needs.
 Once you have the purpose of your loan defined, you can look at the different types of lenders available and see which one best fits your needs.

 Here are some of the different types of lenders: